nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_provider_guidance.md

 ## Provider endpoint and interaction ID registration

 Endpoints for retrieval must be registered on the Spine Directory Service (SDS).
-For the Beta phase, this will be done by the NHS Digital _Deployment Issue and Resolution_ (DIR) team following completion of assurance.
-See the [Spine Core specification](https://developer.nhs.uk/apis/spine-core/ssp_providers.html) for more details on registering provider endpoints.
+For the Beta phase, this will be done by the NHS Digital Deployment Issue and Resolution (DIR) team following completion of assurance.

+The requirements for registering endpoints on SDS are as follows:

+1. Every system MUST have a unique ASID for each organisation using it.
+For example, the same system deployed into three organisations would be represented by three unique ASIDs.
+2. All interactions with the SSP MUST be over port 443.
+3. Endpoints MUST NOT include explicit port declarations (e.g. `:443`).
+4. Endpoints MUST have be registered with the interaction ID `urn:nhs:names:services:nrl:DocumentReference.content`.

+See the [Spine Core specification](https://developer.nhs.uk/apis/spine-core/ssp_providers.html) for further detail on registering provider endpoints.

 Providers MUST ensure that the record author ODS code on the pointer metadata matches the ODS code for the endpoint registered in SDS.

-Providers MUST ensure that endpoints for retrieval are registered on SDS with the interaction ID `urn:nhs:names:services:nrl:DocumentReference.content`.
+This is required to enable Consumers to perform an SDS lookup to obtain the Provider system ASID and populate the Ssp-To header in the retrieval request.

 ## Fully-qualified doman name (FQDN)